 Problem number 3 is solved by breaking away from the traditional keto diet, moderate protein rule.
 Increase protein intake (think 40% of total calories) and add a high quality essential amino acid before training.
 Muscles are made of protein…proteins are made of amino acids - if you’re trying to build your body (bodybuilding) you must provide the raw materials.
 Low protein works great for Karen, the mother of 3 with a desk job – but she doesn’t even lift, Bro.

 Keto Protein Myth - “But high protein will convert to glucose and kick me out of ketosis”

 If you’re training hard as fuck it doesn’t matter.
 You might fall out of ketosis for a bit, but the goal isn’t to stay in ketosis 24/7…the goal is to build muscle and stay lean.
-High protein will help to refill liver and muscle glycogen for workouts.
+High protein will help to refill liver and muscle glycogen for workouts,as some of it converts to glucose.
 The rest is used for muscle building and repair.